kiko-g/feup-esof/README.md

 :signal_strength:
 The application should give the user a realiable realtime location and provide up to date information about conference schedules.

-For this, the application needs to keep a stable connection with the various beacons scaterred through the buildings.
+Hence the application needs to keep a stable connection with the various beacons scaterred through the buildings.

 Both connection with the various beacons and the user location will be achieved using bluetooth in conjuction with open source APIs.